neovim/neovim/CONTRIBUTING.md

 ### Automated builds (CI)

-Each pull request must pass the automated builds on [Cirrus CI] and [GitHub Actions].
+Each pull request must pass the automated builds on [GitHub Actions].

 - CI builds are compiled with [`-Werror`][gcc-warnings], so compiler warnings will fail the build.